mathLab/ATHENA/docs/source/index.rst

 Description
 --------------------
-ATHENA is a Python package for reduction in parameter spaces.
+ATHENA is a Python package for reduction of high dimensional parameter spaces in the context of numerical analysis.
+It allows the use of several dimensionality reduction techniques such as Active Subspaces (AS), Kernel-based Active Subspaces (KAS), and Nonlinear Level-set Learning (NLL).
+It is particularly suited for the study of parametric PDEs, for sensitivity analysis, and for the approximation of engineering quantities of interest.
+It can handle both scalar and vectorial high dimensional functions, making it a useful tool also to reduce the burden of computational intensive optimization tasks.

 Installation